Everest Base Camp Trek in Spring

 On top of that, you’ve got strict aviation rules to follow, steep insurance bills, and the tricky logistics of getting specialized aviation fuel all the way up to remote airports like Lukla.
 When you book through Haven Holidays Pvt.
 Ltd., you’re paying for top-notch safety, engineering, and the know-how to pull off a landing near Kala Patthar (5,545m / 18,192ft) without a hitch.

 Here, prices swing with demand, too.
-During spring (March–May) and autumn (September–November), traveler interest spikes and helicopter seats get snapped up, pushing costs higher.
+During spring (March–May) and autumn (September–November), traveller interest spikes and helicopter seats get snapped up, pushing costs higher.
 Because your safety means everything to us, we keep our standards sky high—never cutting corners on maintenance or pilot expertise.
 That’s really what sets us apart and explains our premium rates.
 So if you want a world-class, secure, and unforgettable flight above the Himalayas, you’re really paying for everything that makes it possible.

 | Factor | Impact on Cost | Reasoning |